 Hey runners!
-We are in November and for us living in the northern hemisphere, the weather is turning cooler, and we are entering the coldest time of the year.
+We’re in November, and for those of us who live in the northern hemisphere, the weather’s turning cooler, and we are entering the coldest time of the year.

-So as the Starks in Game of Thrones say: “WINTER is coming”.
+As the Starks in the HBO series Game of Thrones say, “WINTER is coming.”

 Benefits of Winter Running